Maarten88/JavascriptDotnetDemo/README.md

 This project is part of a presentation where I talked about .NET Javascript Services.

 This presentation is aimed at (experienced) .NET developers who are not very familiar with modern Javascript and nodejs.
-Therefore this demo starts out as an introduction into modern javascript development, introducing nodejs 8, webpack, typescript and React 16 RC, using yarn and vscode.
+Therefore this demo starts out as an introduction into modern javascript development, introducing nodejs 8, webpack, typescript and React 16, using yarn and vscode.
 Dotnet doesn't get added before the last step.

-This presentation uses the latest of everything (as of sept 2017), including React Fiber (16) RC3, and implements universal rendering using the new renderToNodeStream and hydrate functions.
+This presentation uses the latest of everything (as of sept 2017), including React 16 (Fiber), and implements universal rendering using the new renderToNodeStream and hydrate functions.

 ---
 ![How am I going to explain it](Slide.PNG?raw=true)